pensjonatus/flash-fiction/blog/sessions.md

 ---
-title: 'Sessions'
+title: Sessions
 date: '2012-03-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "How are you feeling, Hal?" asked doctor Peters.